 Tier 1 methods will include the use of loosely related proxy statistics such as urban rural land cover data, population (for non-domestic sources).

 These principles apply to the general methods for estimating spatial emissions.
-Detailed methods are provided for each sector in Table 3-1..The following box (Example 2) provides some general examples of disaggregating national emissions.
+Detailed methods are provided for each sector in Table 3.1 Of the Annex.
+The following box (Example 2) provides some general examples of disaggregating national emissions.

 Example 2: Distribution of national emissions

 SOx emissions from residential combustion may be disaggregated based on a gridded or administrative boundary (e.g. NUTS) spatial dataset of population density.
-However, emissions of SO2 may not correlate very well to population density in countries where a variety of different fuels are burned (e.g. city centres may burn predominantly gas and therefore produce very low SOx emissions per head of population).
-Additional survey information and or energy supply data (e.g. metered gas supply) could be used to enhance the population-based proxy for residential emissions and achieve a better spatial correlation to ‘real’ emissions.
+However, emissions of SOx may not correlate very well to population density in countries where a variety of different fuels are burned (e.g., city centres may burn predominantly gas and therefore produce very low SOx emissions per head of population).
+Additional survey information and or energy supply data (e.g., metered gas supply) could be used to enhance the population-based proxy for residential emissions and achieve a better spatial correlation to ‘real’ emissions.

-National transport emissions may be disaggregated to road links (road line maps) based on measured or modelled traffic flow, road type or road width information for each of the road links.
+National transport emissions may be disaggregated to road links (road line maps) based on measured or modelled traffic flow per vehicle type, road type or road width information for each of the road links.
 Again, the closer the distribution attributes for each road link correlate to the actual emissions, the better.
 For example, road width and road type only loosely relate to traffic emissions and provide a poor disaggregation method.
-Being able to distinguish between the numbers of heavy goods vehicles and cars using different road links each year, and the average speeds of traffic on these links, will improve the compiler’s ability to accurately disaggregate emissions.
+Being able to distinguish between the numbers of heavy goods vehicles and cars using different road links each year, the average speeds of traffic on these links, and the level of congestion, will improve the compiler’s ability to accurately disaggregate emissions.

 In many cases the combination of more than one spatial dataset will provide the best results for disaggregating emissions.
 For example, where traffic count/density information is not available, basic road link information can be combined with population data to derive appropriate emission distribution datasets to provide a Tier 1 methodology.